adam-oon/gocalculator/README.md

 # gocalculator

-Tried whatsapp notification triggered in release-patch-1 push event
+Success for whatsapp notification triggered in release-patch-1 push event Success for image compression trigger